jw3126/Delme/paper/paper.md

 ---

 # Summary
 We discuss the problem of updating immutable objects.
-The solutions presented are implemented in the [`Setfield.jl`](https://github.com/jw3126/Setfield.jl) @SetfieldRepo package.
+The solutions presented are implemented in the `@SetfieldRepo` package.

 # Details